-Storytelling how society works through art, I have shown my works at many Universities and museums including Historic Northampton Museum, University of New Hampshire Art Museum, Hood College in Maryland, Eastern Connecticut State, a participatory project at Museum of Fine Arts Boston, The Art Complex Museum, Montserrat College of Art.
-My videos have been screened across the country and in Germany.
+Storytelling how society works through art, B. Lynch embellishes, makes fun of, and wonders at the societal friction in our new gilded age.
+She has had solo shows at many Universities and museums including Historic Northampton Museum, University of New Hampshire Art Museum, Hood College in Maryland, Eastern Connecticut State, a participatory project at Museum of Fine Arts Boston, the Art Complex Museum, and Montserrat College of Art.
+Recently she has featured her ongoing Red and Grey project outings at Framingham State University of Massachusetts fall ‘18, upcoming–Phillips Exeter NH in summer ’19 and Holy Cross College fall ’20.
+Her videos have been screened across the country and in Germany.

-I am a recipient of several awards, including the President’s Fund for Faculty Excellence Award Simmons College in Boston; a Fellow award from the Virginia Center for the Creative Arts; an Artist’s Resource Trust Award — Berkshire Taconic Foundation; a Project Grant from the Ludwig Vogelstein Foundation, Shelter Island NY, and the Puffin Foundation, Teaneck NJ.
+She is a recipient of several awards, including the President’s Fund for Faculty Excellence Award Simmons University in Boston where she formerly directed the Trustman Art Gallery; a Fellow award from the Virginia Center for the Creative Arts; an Artist’s Resource Trust Award — Berkshire Taconic Foundation and a Project Grant from the Ludwig Vogelstein Foundation, Shelter Island NY.

 Critics say of her work: “Lynch has inspiration and intellect to spare.
 Her installation embraces the illogic of chance, double dealing, and rule breaking that too often define our lives.
 Her work also includes the overt nod to Dada and recalls Duchamp’s passion for chess.” — John Stomberg ART New England. ** “All is Folly succeeds in creating a kind of carnival of paintings – riotous and debauched, and altogether worthwhile.” — Cate McQuaid The Boston Globe.

 B. Lynch CV (click here for pdf)